berrymonitor/index.html/README.md

-# NASA Web World Wind visualization and open-access data based berry mapping
+# NASA Web World Wind visualization and open-access data based berry mapping.
 # CURRENT VERSION [1.1] - UPDATED 29.8.2017

 The spectrum libraries, applications, data processing and data visualization will open-sourced in the near future, as development continues.